rancher/docs/content/rancher/v2.6/en/helm-charts/_index.md

     [...]
     ```

 - **Git-based chart repositories**: It is not currently possible to add a private CA. For git-based chart repositories with a certificate signed by a private CA, you must disable TLS verification.
-Click **Edit YAML** for the chart repo, and add the key/value pair as follows:
+Click **Edit YAML** for the chart repo and add the key/value pair as follows:
     ```
     [...]
     spec: